 What dessert is more patriotic than this Red White and Blue Trifle?
-Okay so maybe a flag cake, but this dessert has homemade pound cake, brushed with a simple lemon syrup, cubed and then layered with fresh raspberries and blueberries and a fluffy mascarpone whip!
+Okay so maybe a flag cake, but this dessert is so much easier and consists of homemade pound cake brushed with a simple lemon syrup, cubed and then layered with fresh raspberries and blueberries and a fluffy mascarpone whip!
 Decadent yet light and bursting with freshness.
-Serve this at your 4th of July get-together!
+Serve this at your nesxt get-together!

 Did I really just post four recipes in 4 days?
 I did.
 The 4th of July is approaching at lightening speed and I wanted you to get these spectacular recipes sooner than later, and definitely before the fireworks go off.
 My kitchen has been a disaster for the last week and I’m not mad about it.
 I’m also starting to feel like a broken record.
 If I type the word easy or simple one more time!
 But alas, I have yet another easy, throw-together-kind-of-recipe!

 Sure it requires making pound cake (I made half this recipe and baked it into smaller loaves) but once that’s out of the way (and you could even use store-bought and make this dessert that much more simple <—there I go again) it only takes about 30 minutes to throw this trifle together.

 Trifles aren’t typically my thing.
 My husband’s family usually has a brownie-slash-pudding-slash-whipped-cream trifle that graces the dessert table on the 4th of July and that got me thinking about a more patriotic version.
 You guessed it, a red, white and blue version.
 The red and blue was simple; berries.
 The white is the fluffy mascarpone whip that separates the berries from the lemon syrup soaked pound cake.
 And if you know me at all, you know lemon and I are like this (insert appropriate emoji).
 Not to mention that lemon and berries and cream is a match made in dessert heaven.